How Leaders can Successfully Lead a Customer-first Strategy Adoption

 I went for my first day of recording with not much more preparation than getting my book printed off.
 What a mistake!
 Luckily we had technical problems and Tony Johnston, who helped me with the project, decided to redo the first part again a week or so later.

 That extra time gave me the chance to do two invaluable things.
 Firstly, to get some coaching from two incredibly talented – and patient! – actors, Pamela Salem and Michael O’Hagan.
-Secondly, to better prepare myself by reading the book out loud several times, and then marking it up with pauses, emphases and other notes, to make the recording more agreeable to the listener.
+Secondly, to better prepare myself by reading the book aloud several times, then marking it up with pauses, emphases and other notes, to make the recording more agreeable to the listener.

-However, after successfully recording the first half of the book, I again fell back into my usual ways of presentation mode on the second day, and Tony once again, generously offered to re-record it.
-So I went back to my dream team of coaches, and did some intensive voice training and exercises.
+However, after successfully recording the first half of the book, I again fell back into my usual way of presentation mode on the second day, and Tony generously offered to re-record it.
+So I went back to my dream team of coaches and did some intensive voice training and exercises.
 And lucky for me – and Tony – it was third time lucky.
 You can judge for yourself by listening to a sample on Amazon.

 By now, you’re probably thinking “Nice story Denyse, but what does all of this have to do with me and my business?”

-Great question; let me answer it by simply saying “A lot!”
+It’s a great question; let me answer it by saying “A lot!”
 Read on, to find my easily applied learnings that will make your leadership style more efficient and effective, no matter what industry you work in.
 And in addition, by adopting all seven behaviours, you will be portraying a more customer centric style and become a great leader yourself.

 1. We should never stop learning